floriancourgey/blog/_posts/2018/2018-05-28-add-a-module-manually-with-prestashop-1-7.md

 categories: [opensource,prestashop]
 ---

 Your UI is not working?
-Your Backoffice doesn&#8217;t allow you to install a module anymore because you tweaked it?
+Your Backoffice doesn't allow you to install a module anymore because you tweaked it?
 You can install a module by hand in SQL directly by following this tutorial.

 <!--more-->